 - genetic health problems, but they can all be avoided when you get your own Frenchie from a reputable breeder.

-Both breeds may be little but they are far from having little personality.
+Both breeds may be little but they are far from having a little personality.
 Dubbed as the ‘gentleman,’ Bostons have good stories to tell with their gentle disposition, whilst Frenchies as ‘the comedian’ will surely tickle your funny bone.
 As you can see, both breeds make astounding furry sidekicks.